Former students of reform schools plead lawmakers to regulate Missouri boarding schools

 One person spoke in opposition of the bill during the hearing, saying it wasn’t tough enough.
 The legislation was not passed out of the committee Wednesday, but once it is, it will need approval from the full Senate.

-Missouri is only one of two states that do not have oversight of religious boarding schools.
+Missouri is only one of two states that does not have oversight of religious boarding schools.